-3.2.
-Numerical optimization strategies.
-For the solution of the optimization problem in the first step of the incremental approach, the conjugate gradient method is used [15, 24].
+3.1.
+Numerical solution strategy.
+For the solution of the optimization problem in the first step of the incremental approach, the conjugate gradient method is used [15, 25].
 The optimization problem in the second step is solved by means of an inexact Newton-type method, which is an appropriate technique for a large class of nonlinear inverse problems [14].
-In this paper, regularization is only introduced via the fixed spatial and temporal discretization and by means of a suitable stopping criterion for the optimization algorithms.
-Hence, for a given discretization, the number of optimization iterations serves as the only regularization parameter [14].
-Either the heuristic L-curve method [19] or the discrepancy principle [14] is used to determine an appropriate value of this parameter.
+In this paper, regularization is only introduced via spatial and temporal discretization and by means of a suitable stopping criterion for the optimization iterations serves as a regularization parameter [14].
+Either the heuristic L-curve method [20] or the discrepancy principle [14] is used to determine an appropriate value of this parameter.